 Telephone Resource Center and Intake Hotline

 Please check our Contact Us webpage for the best email for your inquiry.
-We are working on resolving as soon possible the technical issues to enable us to restore telephone service, so please check back for updates.

 The State Bar’s online self-service tools, such as the Applicant Portal for admissions applicants, and My State Bar Profile for licensees, will also save time on routine transactions.